Mike Dickin: Career

 Dickin started out as a musician in the 1960s: he was a bass player and singer who found he preferred playing records to making them when he joined the BBC in 1970 as the first presenter on air at Radio Oxford.

 Dickin liked motor racing.
 He was a stunt driver in the 1969 film The Italian Job.

 In 1977, he competed in the London–Sydney Marathon in a Mini 1275GT, co-driven by musician Simon Park.
 The same year, Dickin moved to Australia where he worked for Sydney's biggest radio station, 2UE.
 Upon returning to Britain in the late 1970s, he spent 17 years working for BBC Radio 4, LBC, and Capital Radio.
-He started at Talksport (then Talk Radio UK) in 1995, taking over from Nick Miller.
+He started at Talksport (then Talk Radio UK) in 1995.

 Dickin used to present the 1 a.m. to 6 a.m. slot at weekends on Talk Radio from 1995 to 2001.
 He returned, filling in for James Whale during Whale's battle with kidney cancer.
 He was given the morning show slot soon afterwards, and then moved to the 10 p.m. to 1 a.m. show on weekends before his death.

 Dickin was on air in the UK overnight when news was broken of the car crash that subsequently killed Diana, Princess of Wales, and he was still on air to make the announcement of her death as a newsflash.

 He won a Golden Rose award for his coverage of the Lockerbie disaster in 1988.